The AirPods Max are way too expensive — here are the headphones to get instead

 What AirPods Max gets you

 The AirPods Max’s 20-hour battery could be a huge selling point if it lives up to Apple’s claims, and there’s a powerful H1 chip inside for instantly and seamlessly pairing to all of your Apple devices.
-I’m especially fond of the headphones’ five color schemes (silver, space gray, sky blue, pink and green), and really hope that Apple brings those more colorful hues to the next AirPods and AirPods Pro earbuds.
+We’re especially fond of the headphones’ five color schemes (silver, Space Gray, Sky Blue, pink and green), and really hope that Apple brings those more colorful hues to the next AirPods and AirPods Pro earbuds.

 The best headphones to buy instead